Nick Fortes Player Props: Marlins vs. Tigers

 Nick Fortes At The Plate

+- Fortes has reached base via a hit in 32 games this season (of 66 played), and had multiple hits in 11 of those games.

-- He has homered in 6.2% of his games this year, and 1.8% of his chances at the plate.
+- He has hit a home run in four games this season (6.1%), leaving the park in 1.8% of his chances at the plate.

-- Fortes has driven in a run in 17 games this year (26.2%), including two games with multiple runs batted in.
+- In 17 games this season (25.8%), Fortes has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run 17 times this year (26.2%), including one multi-run game.
+- He has scored at least once 17 times this year (25.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.